The Narrative: 2008: Just Say Yes

-2010–11: Debut album: "The Narrative"
+2010–11: Debut album: The Narrative

 In 2009, The Narrative began to record their debut album, entitled The Narrative.
-The band record the self-titled with the same producer of their debut EP, Bryan Russell on his studio Red Wire Audio in New York.
+The band recorded the self-titled with the same producer of their debut EP, Bryan Russell on his studio Red Wire Audio in New York.
 Different from their first release, production of The Narrative took an original direction, "We're not looking to sound like anything or anyone else.
 We might say, "Hey, this part reminds me of this song.
-Maybe we can take it in that sort of a direction and it'd be cool," but we never start out trying to write a song like one that has already been written." explained Jesse.
-Without a bassist member, the group called their friend Ari Sadowitz to be the bassist's studio for the album.
+Maybe we can take it in that sort of a direction and it'd be cool, but we never start out trying to write a song like one that has already been written," explained Jesse.
+Without a bassist member, the group called their friend Ari Sadowitz to be the studio bassist for the album.

-On July 23, The Narrative premiered the song "Silence and Sirens" in an acoustic version on the program of WOOD-TV 'West Vibe Eight West'.
+On July 23, the Narrative premiered the song "Silence and Sirens" in an acoustic version on the program of WOOD-TV West Vibe Eight West.
 The Narrative was officially released on July 27, 2010, through the project "The Record Collective".
-On July 29, the band premiered the album live on a show at Gramercy Theater with Relient K and The Gay Blades.
+On July 29, the band premiered the album live on a show at Gramercy Theater with Relient K and the Gay Blades.

-The album was featured in the front page of MySpace U.S and PureVolume.com who declared them one of the "Top Unsigned Bands of 2010", The American Creative Top 20 Albums as well featured in the national campaign, launched by Propellerhead Software and leading A&R consulting agency Room 64, "RM64 Artists Record".
+The album was featured on the front page of MySpace U.S and PureVolume.com who declared them one of the "Top Unsigned Bands of 2010", The American Creative Top 20 Albums as well featured in the national campaign, launched by Propellerhead Software and leading A&R consulting agency Room 64, "RM64 Artists Record".
 The band has been touring nationally with Eisley, Relient K, Mae, including CMJ playing in the Big Picture Media showcase and SXSW showcases during the year supporting the self-titled.
-In September 2010, they were a featured band in Alternative Press' article "Unsigned Bands, AP Wants You!", stylized as AP&R in the issue No. 267.
-On June 1, 2011 they appeared live on Fox 5 San Diego, while touring with Eisley, featuring a small interview and also performing the acoustic version of "You Will Be Mine".
+In September 2010, they were a featured band in the Alternative Press article "Unsigned Bands, AP Wants You!", stylized as AP&R in the issue No. 267.
+On June 1, 2011, they appeared live on Fox 5 San Diego, while touring with Eisley, featuring a small interview and also performing the acoustic version of "You Will Be Mine".

-After parting ways with their drummer Charlie in early 2011 – the band later explained that Charlie decided on leaving the band due to the financial difficulties of the band's expenses on Eisley tour and personal needs – The Narrative brought out touring drummer and Long Island native Jay Scalchunes to help them complete a five-week stint of the Vans Warped Tour, playing on Kevin Says Stage from July 19 to August 14, 2011.
-On October 19, 2011, The Narrative made another showcase at the CMJ Marathon on Sullivan Hall.
-The Narrative's song "Fade" was featured in the soundtrack of the film produced by Bob Fugger, "The Chateau Meroux" released in 2012.
+The band parted ways with their drummer Charlie in early 2011, later explaining that he left the band due to the financial difficulties of the band's expenses on the Eisley tour and personal needs.
+The Narrative then brought out touring drummer and Long Island native Jay Scalchunes to help them complete a five-week stint of the Vans Warped Tour, playing on Kevin Says Stage from July 19 to August 14, 2011.
+On October 19, 2011, the Narrative made another showcase at the CMJ Marathon on Sullivan Hall.
+The Narrative's song "Fade" was featured in the soundtrack of the film produced by Bob Fugger, The Chateau Meroux, released in 2012.